-291 Human Rights Committee, 'General Comment No. 31: The Nature of the General Legal Obligation Imposed on States Parties to the Covenant' (2004) CCPR/C/21/Rev.1/Add.13, para 12; imposition of the death penalty without guarantees of a fair trial constitutes a violation of the right to life, Human Rights Committee, 'General Comment No. 6: Article 6 (The right to life)' (1982) HRI/GEN/1/Rev.1 (p.
+276 Human Rights Committee, 'General Comment No. 31: The Nature of the General Legal Obligation Imposed on States Parties to the Covenant' (2004) CCPR/C/21/Rev.1/Add.13, para 12; imposition of the death penalty without guarantees of a fair trial constitutes a violation of the right to life, Human Rights Committee, 'General Comment No. 6: Article 6 (The right to life)' (1982) HRI/GEN/1/Rev.1 (p.
 6), para 7.

-the body and the mind, or bodily and mental integrity".
-292 This right extends to everyone, including, but not limited to, "girls and boys, soldiers, persons with disabilities, lesbian, gay, bisexual and transgender persons, aliens, refugees and asylum seekers, stateless persons, migrant workers, persons convicted of crime, and persons who have engaged in terrorist activity".
-293 The right to liberty and security is, however, not absolute.294 It has been recognised by the HRC, and is also implicit in Article 9 of ICCPR, that detention may, in certain instances, be justified.
+- 161. In addition to the international (human rights) law standards mentioned above, the principle on the right to liberty and security of the person is also contained in other international and regional instruments, including the CRC (Article 37), the CMW (Article 16(1)), the CRPD (Article 14), the ECHR (Article 5), the Charter of Fundamental Rights of the EU (Article 6), the ACHR(Article 7), the American Declaration of the Rights and Duties of Man (Article 1), and the ACHPR (Article 6). - 162.
+The right to liberty and security of the person is composed of two separate rights, where the former concerns "freedom from confinement of the body, not a general freedom of action" and the latter concerns "freedom from injury to the body and the mind, or bodily and mental integrity".277 This right extends to everyone, including, but not limited to, "girls and boys, soldiers, persons with disabilities, lesbian, gay, bisexual and transgender persons, aliens, refugees and asylum seekers, stateless persons, migrant workers, persons convicted of crime, and persons who have engaged in terrorist activity".278 The right to liberty and security is, however, not absolute.279 It has been recognised by the HRC, and is also implicit in Article 9 of ICCPR, that detention may, in certain instances, be justified.
 This is the case, for example, where concerns the enforcement of criminal laws.
-According to the Working Group on Arbitrary Detention, the prohibition of arbitrary detention is, however, a "non-derogable norm of customary international law, or jus cogens."295 The requirement of nonarbitrariness is absolute, and arbitrary detention cannot be justified on grounds of national emergencies, maintaining national security or controlling the movements of immigrants or asylum seekers.
+According to the Working Group on Arbitrary Detention, the prohibition of arbitrary detention is, however, a "non-derogable norm of customary international law, or jus cogens".280 The requirement of non-arbitrariness is absolute, and arbitrary detention cannot be justified on grounds of national emergencies, maintaining national security or controlling the movements of immigrants or asylum seekers.
 States must thus not arbitrarily detain a person.
-This means that detention may only be justified when the principles of legitimacy of purpose, legality, necessity, proportionality, and due process are respected.296 Furthermore, it is essential that anyone deprived of their liberty has their right to bring proceedings before a court, so that the court may decide on the lawfulness of the detention.

-170. Those deprived of their nationality, regardless of whether or not they have been left stateless as a result, are at a higher risk of arbitrary detention.
-According to the Working Group on Arbitrary Detention, detention during the period when attempts are being made to establish the identity or nationality of a person or to secure their deportation can result in prolonged detention.297 This is particularly the case when the country of origin (or of the second nationality) is unable or refuses to cooperate in the determination (of nationality) or expulsion proceedings, which prevents the completion of such proceedings and may even result in indefinite detention.
+This means that detention may only be justified when the principles of legitimacy of purpose, legality, necessity, proportionality, and due process are respected.281 Furthermore, it is essential that anyone deprived of their liberty has their right to bring proceedings before a court, so that the court may decide on the lawfulness of the detention. - 163.
+Those deprived of their nationality, regardless of whether or not they have been left stateless as a result, are at a higher risk of arbitrary detention.
+According to the Working Group on Arbitrary Detention, detention during the period when attempts are being made to establish the identity or nationality of a person or to secure their deportation can result in prolonged detention.282 This is particularly the case when the country of origin (or of the second nationality) is unable or refuses to cooperate in the determination (of nationality) or expulsion proceedings, which prevents the completion of such proceedings and may even result in indefinite detention.
 Such prolonged or indefinite detentions are clearly arbitrary.
-Those left stateless as a result of deprivation of nationality, or persons deprived of nationality with a presumed second nationality that is not recognised by that State or is refused readmission, are even more likely to be detained arbitrarily.298 The ECtHR held that stateless persons are highly vulnerable to be "left to languish for months and years [...] without any
+Those left stateless as a result of deprivation of nationality, or persons deprived of nationality with a presumed second nationality that is not recognised by that State or is refused readmission, are even more likely to be detained arbitrarily.283 The ECtHR held that stateless persons are highly vulnerable to be "left to languish